 And of course, I turned it into a popsicle because popsicles are pretty much all I’m making this summer.
 Okay, not quite, but they’re so fun!
 And the kids are OBSESSED.
 OBSESSED.

 [Tweet “Summertime snacking at its best – Root Beer Float Popsicles on #RachelCooks”]

-I wanted to keep these popsicles true to their inspiration, the root beer float, so I only used two ingredients: root beer and good vanilla ice cream.
-I let the ingredients swirl together a little (rather than freezing the root beer layer first) because I wanted both flavors in every bite.
-Because taste is more important than looks!
-At least that’s my philosophy.
+I wanted to keep these popsicles true to their inspiration, the root beer float, so I only use two ingredients: root beer and good vanilla ice cream.
+I let the ingredients swirl together a little (rather than freezing the root beer layer first) because I want both flavors in every bite.
+My philosophy is taste is more important than looks!

 - 1 cup root beer

 - Soften ice cream by setting it on countertop for at least 30 minutes but not more than 1 hour.

 - Put ice cream into the bottom of popsicle molds.
 I used a piping bag to do this to ensure it got to the bottom and also to make nice layer.

 - Pour root beer in.
 Let fizz go away and pour more in so that the molds are completely full.
 You can spoon some of the foam out to expedite this.

 - Insert sticks and freeze for 4 hours or until completely solid.